quay/quay-operator/README.md

 SSL certificates can be provided and used instead of having the operator generate certificates.
 Certificates can be provided in a secret which is then referenced in the _QuayEcosystem_ custom resource.

-The secret containing custom certificates must define the following keys:

-* `tls.cert` -  All of the certificates (root, intermediate, certificate) concatinated into a single file
-* `tls.key` - Private key as for the SSL certificate

 Create a secret containing the certificate and private key

 ```
-oc create secret tls custom-quay-ssl --key=tls.key=<ssl_private_key> --cert=tls.cert=<ssl_certificate>
+oc create secret tls custom-quay-ssl --key=<ssl_private_key> --cert<ssl_certificate>
 ```

-The secret containing the certificates are referenced using the `secretName` underneath a property called `tls` as defined within the `externalAccess` proprety as shown below
+The secret containing the certificates are referenced using the `secretName` underneath a property called `tls` as defined within the `externalAccess` property as shown below

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1